scorelab/Stackle/README.md

  - MongoDB is used as the databases for storing data related to stackle

 # Architecture
 Users interact with the application through the Angular front-end which communicates with Node-API to get and post data to the MongoDB server.
 The front-end also communicates with GitHub API to get data related to Users, repositories and organizations.
-Users can login to the application through auth0 login integrated to Stackle.
+Users can log in to the application through auth0 login integrated to Stackle.

 ![Architecture](./stackle_app/app/images/architecture.jpg)
 ***

 # Setting Up the Project
-These are the instructions on how to setup the project locally.
+These are the instructions on how to set up the project locally.

 ## Pre-requisites
 * NodeJS 6.X or higher